Wolfgang90/dsn_sfc/README.md

 ![alt text](https://github.com/Wolfgang90/dsn_sfc/blob/main/images/micro_batch_screenshot2.PNG "progress reporter")

 ## Project questions
+*(as requested by Udacity in project requirements)*
 1) How did changing values on the SparkSession property parameters affect the throughput and latency of the data?
-*`maxOffsetsPerTrigger` limits the offsets processed per trigger interval to a maximum number (initially unlimited).
-One can see the effect of amending `maxOffsetsPerTrigger` in `processedRowsPerSecond`.*
+*"`maxOffsetsPerTrigger` limits the offsets processed per trigger interval to a maximum number (initially unlimited).
+One can see the effect of amending `maxOffsetsPerTrigger` in `processedRowsPerSecond`."*

 2) What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?
-*Setting the `maxOffsetsPerTrigger` can improve efficiencies.
+*"Setting the `maxOffsetsPerTrigger` can improve efficiencies.
 I received good results with `maxOffsetsPerTrigger`=10.
-However, with more resources available this number could be increased to achieve better results.*
+However, with more resources available this number could be increased to achieve better results."*